 - Stabilizing transactions permit bids or purchases for the purpose of pegging, fixing or maintaining the price of the ordinary shares, so long as stabilizing bids do not exceed a specified maximum. - Over-allotment involves sales by the underwriters of ordinary shares in excess of the number of ordinary shares the underwriter is obligated to purchase, which creates a short position.
 The short position may be either a covered short position or a naked short position.
-In a covered short position, the number of ordinary shares over-allotted by the underwriters is not greater than the number of ordinary shares that they may purchase in the over-allotment option.
+In a covered short position, the number of ordinary shares over-allotment option.
 In a naked short position, the number of ordinary shares involved is greater than the number of ordinary shares in the over-allotment option.
-The underwriters may close out any covered short position by either exercising its over-allotment option or purchasing ordinary shares in the open market.
+The underwriters may close out any covered short position by either exercising its over-allotment option or purchasing ordinary shares in the open market. - Covering transactions involve the purchase of securities in the open market after the distribution has been completed in order to cover short positions.
+In determining the source of securities to close out the short position, the underwriters will consider, among other things, the price of securities available for purchase in the open market as compared to the price at which they may purchase securities through the overallotment option.
+If the underwriters sell more ordinary shares than could be covered by the overallotment option, creating a naked short position, the position can only be closed out by buying securities in the open market.
+A naked short position is more likely to be created if the underwriters are concerned that there could be downward pressure on the price of the securities in the open market after pricing that could adversely affect investors who purchase in this offering.

-- Covering transactions involve the purchase of securities in the open market after the distribution has been completed in order to cover short positions.
-In determining the source of securities to close out the short position, the underwriters will consider, among other things, the price of securities available for purchase in the open market as compared to the price at which they may purchase securities through the over-allotment option.
-If the underwriters sell more ordinary shares than could be covered by the over-allotment option, creating a naked short position, the position can only be closed out by buying securities in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there could be downward pressure on the price of the securities in the open market after pricing that could adversely affect investors who purchase in this offering. - Penalty bids permit the underwriters to reclaim a selling concession from a selected dealer when the ordinary shares originally sold by the selected dealer are purchased in a stabilizing covering transaction to cover short positions.
+Penalty bids permit the underwriters to reclaim a selling concession from a selected dealer when the ordinary shares originally sold by the selected dealer are purchased in a stabilizing covering transaction to cover short positions.